usetech-llc/polkadot_api_cpp/doc/raspberrypi.md

 1. Clone this fork of sr25519-crust: https://github.com/usetech-llc/sr25519-crust and follow build instructions in it.
 Copy built files to RPI

+If you are using RaspberryPi 3, you can use pre-built binaries: https://github.com/usetech-llc/sr25519-crust/releases/tag/RaspberryPi

 2. Install latest cmake on RPI:
 ```
 git clone https://github.com/Kitware/cmake && cd cmake